adam-on-the-internet/dsm-pth/src/assets/agenda/2021/12-20_RM_transcription.md

 ###### Tags: CONSENT ITEM

-Recommendation by Council Member Voss to reappoint Nathan Stieler, Seat 11, for a
+Recommendation by Council Member Voss to reappoint Nathan Stieler to the Access

-four-year term expiring on June 15, 2025.
+Advisory Board, Seat 11, for a  four-year term expiring on June 15, 2025.